-Selecting a pocket table in the Programming and Editing mode of operation
+Selecting a pocket table in the Programming and Editing operating mode

 - Call the file manager - ▶ Press the SHOW ALL soft key to select the file type. - ▶ Select a file or enter a new file name.
 Conclude your entry with the ENT key or the SELECT soft key